isht7/writer-identification-hist-sparse/README.md

-### Note: This repo is work in progress, and cannot be used at this moment.
-Please check again next week.
 # writer-identification-hist-sparse
 This repository contains code for my paper titled "Online Writer Identification using Sparse Coding and Histogram based descriptors" published as an oral in the 15th International Conference on Frontiers in Handwriting Recognition (ICFHR-2016).
 Download a copy of the paper [here](https://drive.google.com/file/d/0BxhUwxvLPO7TOXY3MXpiUmc2Xzg/view).
 The paper is also available on IEEE Xplore [here](http://ieeexplore.ieee.org/abstract/document/7814126/).